Rich-1007/main-music-library/README.md

     npm run dev
     ```

-    This will typically start the main container app on `http://localhost:5000` (or a similar port).
    Once both are running, the main app should dynamically load the music library app.

 ## How I Deployed It